 Pursuant to Rule 13p-1, the Company undertook due diligence measures on the source and chain of custody of the necessary Conflict Minerals in our products which we had reason to believe may have originated from the Covered Countries and which may not have come from recycled or scrap sources, to determine whether such products were "DRC conflict free" within the meaning of Rule 13p-1.
-These due diligence measures are a continuation of the reasonable country of origin inquiry the Company conducted in calendar years 2013, 2014 and 2015.
-Strattec continued this reasonable country of origin inquiry during calendar year 2016 to determine the country of origin for any necessary Conflict Minerals present in its products.
+These due diligence measures are a continuation of the reasonable country of origin inquiry the Company conducted in prior calendar years since 2013.
+As described in this report, Strattee continued this reasonable country of origin inquiry during calendar year 2021 to determine the country of origin for any necessary Conflict Minerals present in its products.